agme2019/Vizuara-TinyStories-Regional/README.md

 The given {language} short story is for 5-7-year-old children.
 Keeping in mind the target demographic, rate the story on a scale of 1-10 for context awareness, completeness, grammar, fluency, and creativity.
-Evaluate context awareness by strictly assessing how well the story's middle and end align with the prompt "{prompt}".
+Evaluate context awareness by strictly assessing how well the storys middle and end align with the prompt "{prompt}".
 Also, provide an overall rating on a scale of 1-10.

 Only return a JSON dictionary in the following format:
 {
 "context awareness": "your_context-awareness_score",
 "completeness": "your_completeness_score",